JamesMartin1998/lets-pick/README.md

 | 098 | Clicking 'Cancel' in the 'Change Password' form results in no data updates on the profile. | Clicking 'Cancel' does not update the password and the user is redirected back to their profile. | Pass |
 | 099 | When the password is successfully updated, the 'Profile' instance is updated correctly in the API. | Instance is updated correctly in the API. | Pass |

+## Technologies Used

+### Main Languages Used

+- HTML
+- CS
+- JavaScript

+### Dependencies and Programs Used

+- ReactJS - Used to build the components making up the front end website.
+- React Bootstrap - Used to create layouts and styles on the front end website.
+- Axios - Used to make HTTP requests from the front end website to the API.
+- JWT-Decode - Used to extract information from JWTs.
+- React-Infinte-Scroll - Used to automatically load more data from API when a user scrolls down a page.
+- Google Fonts - Used to provide a custom font on the website.
+- Font Awesome - Used to add custom icons on the website.
+- Gitpod - Used as an IDE to build the project.
+- GitHub - Used to store the project in a repository.
+- Prettier - Used to format code.
+- Balsamiq - Used to create wireframes.
+- Draw.io - Used to create database model diagrams.
+- Heroku - Used to host the project.

 ## Deployment

 ### Run Locally